We're living proof Disney Cruise Line is for adults too. All our experiences with DCL have been on a Disney cruise without kids.

 A Disney Cruise without Kids on Castaway Cay

-This is Disney’s private island that many of their itineraries stop at.
-There’s an adult only beach area that’s so private and quiet you’ll forget there were any kids at all on your sailing let alone the island.
+This is Disney's private island where many of their itineraries stop.
+There's an adult-only beach area that's so private and quiet you'll forget there were any kids at all on your sailing let alone the island.
 For a real indulgence book a massage at the beach with their spa staff.

 You Can Be a Kid…If You Want